Leilatha/Suites/dbserver/dbserver/API.md

 Add Grocery
 -----------
-Send a POST request with the query parameter "suiteid" set to the id of the suite, with content of the form:
+Send a POST request with the query parameter "suiteid" set to the id of the suite, with content of the form (core/Grocery.java):
 ```
 {
   "name" : "Grocery Name",